-Lemon Essential Oil and Lemon Vitality Essential Oil are cold-pressed from the rinds of lemons.
-The fresh scent can eliminate odors and infuse your home or office with its clean, lemon-drop scent when diffused or used in combination with Thieves Cleaning products.
+Lemon Essential Oil and are cold-pressed from the rinds of lemons.
+The fresh scent can eliminate odors and infuse your home or office with its clean, lemon-drop scent when diffused.

 I used lemon oil a lot because it benefits skin and hair.
 I add it to some of my homemade DIY beauty products.
 I mostly use it in my Night Cream and in an Under Eye Dark Circle Serum daily.
 Lemon oil can reduce the appearance of blemishes on your skin and if used in hair care products and it can make your hair look smooth and shiny especially if your hair is oily by nature.